ksegla/GitHubMiner/README.md

 To use the script, follow these steps:

 1. Replace the tokens in the **tokens**  array with your own GitHub personal access tokens.
-These tokens are used to authenticate API requests and rotate between them to avoid rate limits.
+These tokens are used to authenticate API requests; the tool rotates between them to avoid rate limits.
+The idea here is to pool tokens from different developers working on your project.
 2. Set the desired **batchSize** to control the number of results fetched in each API request.
+The GitHub GraphQL API sometimes returns errors when the batch size is high.
+That is why our batch size is 10 by default but you can try to change it to higher numbers (max 100)
 3. Adjust the delay time in the **fetchResultsBatch** function if necessary to avoid rate limits between batches.
-Maximum is 100.
 4. Modify the **writeFiles** function to format the data according to your desired output.
 5. Replace the **dictionary.json** file with your own dictionary, if desired.
 6. Run the script with the following command:

-`node index.js --query "your search query" --start "start date" --end "end date" --date "date type" --filename "output filename"`
+`node index.js --query "your search query" --start "start date" --end "end date" --date "date type" --filename "output filename" --batchsize 10`

 ## Placeholders